-This vibrant, velvety Vegan Curried Carrot Ginger Soup is simply delicious and a perfect way to warm up on cold days!
-A creamy soup blending tender carrots with fresh ginger, coconut milk, garlic and curry powder is so full of zesty flavor.
+This vibrant, velvety Vegan Carrot Ginger Soup is simply delicious and a perfect way to warm up on cold days!
+A creamy soup blending tender carrots with fresh ginger, coconut milk, garlic and curry powder is full of zesty flavor.
 And it can be made on the stove or in an Instant Pot!

 Inspiration for this vegan carrot soup recipe came from the first time I went on a girls' getaway to Woodloch Lodge & Spa in the Poconos.
 There were eight of us and we all gave it two thumbs up so re-creating it here was a no-brainer.